tlswg/tls13-spec/draft-ietf-tls-tls13.md

   client can appear in the server's list.
 In TLS 1.3 as opposed to previous versions of TLS, the server's extensions are split between the ServerHello and the EncryptedExtensions {{encrypted-extensions}}
   message.
-The ServerHello
-  MUST only include extensions which are required to establish the cryptographic context.
+The ServerHello MUST only include extensions which are required to establish the cryptographic context.
+Currently the only such extensions are "key_share" and "pre_shared_key".
+Clients MUST check the ServerHello for the presence of any forbidden extensions and if any are found MUST terminate the handshake with a "illegal_parameter" alert.
 {:br }

 ####  Hello Retry Request